 Keeping your adrenals healthy will prevent your cortisol levels from rising.
 Bone broth, gelatin, vitamin C, raw apple cider vinegar, and lacto-fermented foods all help keep your adrenals healthy.
 Avoiding stress and getting plenty of rest also promote adrenal health.
 For more on adrenal health and building your immune system, click here.

 All things in balance.
 When I say that learning to celebrate is important, what I do NOT mean is eating 3 pieces of cake.
 When I say that finding fun ways to exercise helps you get active, I do NOT mean working out 2 or 3 hours a day.
 If you struggle with overeating, maybe learn to skip treats all together for a short season.
-If you have sleep 3 hours the afternoon after a hard workout, you may need to reevaluate the amount of activity your body can handle right now.
+If you have to sleep 3 hours the afternoon after a hard workout, you may need to reevaluate the amount of activity your body can handle right now.
 Do not be slave to food or to harsh regimens.
 Find your balance on your self improvement journey.
 Try setting attainable goals that you can realistically work towards.

 Disclaimer: We are not physicians.
 We are simply women who are trying to take responsibility for our health by using common sense and research.
 We encourage you to do the same on your self improvement journey.
 Please check for any contraindications by using a reliable source.
 If you have serious health concerns please seek the guidance of a qualified physician.